pjpmarques/sff-ml/README.md

 # Introduction

-It's 9:45AM on a hot Tuesday when Chandni Akhand receives a call.
+It's a hot Tuesday afternoon when Chandni Akhand receives a call.
+Chandni works at a major bank in Bangladesh and everything looked nice until the phone rang.